Developing a Network Device Support Package (NDSP)

 Logging

-For the debug, information and warning messages, use the logging Python module and print the log on the standard error output (the default setting).
-The logging level is by default “WARNING”, meaning that only warning messages and more critical messages will get printed (and no debug nor information messages).
-By calling sipyco.common_args.verbosity_args with the parser as argument, you add support for the --verbose (-v) and --quiet (-q) arguments in the parser.
+For debug, information and warning messages, use the logging Python module and print the log on the standard error output (the default setting).
+As in other areas, there are five logging levels, from most to least critical, CRITICAL, ERROR, WARNING, INFO, and DEBUG.
+By default, the logging level starts at WARNING, meaning it will print messages of level WARNING and above (and no debug nor information messages).
+By calling sipyco.common_args.verbosity_args with the parser as argument, you add support for the --verbose (-v) and --quiet (-q) arguments in your controller.
 Each occurrence of -v (resp. -q) in the arguments will increase (resp. decrease) the log level of the logging module.
-For instance, if only one -v is present in the arguments, then more messages (info, warning and above) will get printed.
-If only one -q is present in the arguments, then only errors and critical messages will get printed.
-If -qq is present in the arguments, then only critical messages will get printed, but no debug/info/warning/error.
+For instance, if only one -v is present, then more messages (INFO and above) will be printed.
+If only one -q is present in the arguments, then ERROR and above will be printed.
+If -qq is present in the arguments, then only CRITICAL will be printed.

 The program below exemplifies how to use logging: